vuesion/vuesion/docs/guide/clean-up.md

 Now you have a clean app and you can start creating your own application.

-You should still see the vue-starter home page if you open up [http://localhost:3000](http://localhost:3000).
+You should still see the vuesion home page if you open up [http://localhost:3000](http://localhost:3000).
 But other routes should redirect to the `/not-found` page.

 ::: tip Does it still work?